 Keep kids busy this Christmas and New Year with these two festive (and easy) recipes.
 All you need is the ingredients and then you can let them loose in the kitchen while you enjoy a cup of tea by the fire.

 Sometimes you just want to stay in, especially during Christmas and New Year.
 But at times this can be difficult, especially if you have kids who need to be entertained.
-Constantly.
 We’ve all been there.
 You still need to have something for the kids to do, even when staying in a holiday cottage.
-So whilst you're trying to relax on your break in the South West, why not make the most of your beautiful cottage’s kitchen with some Christmas recipes?
+So whilst you're trying to relax on your break, why not make the most of your beautiful cottage’s kitchen with some Christmas recipes?
 Keep little hands busy making some sweet treats in celebration of the festive season and have a go yourself with recipes from Cornwall based cookery school Philleigh Way.

 In the spirit of Christmas, we’ve tried to find some of the sweetest festive recipes to keep kids busy.
 They’ll love assembling these little treats to share with you and the rest of your friends and family over the break.
 Both of these recipes require no baking (unless you choose to make your own shortbread for the Rudolph biscuits) so you can relax by the fire with a cup of tea while they get messy in the kitchen.

 These were my favourites to ‘make’ while growing up.
 Requiring very little assistance, these biscuits are beautifully photogenic and each one can be unique.
 Ultimately, this will keep little hands busy for hours.
 And every snowman needs a name, of course.

 Digestive biscuits (or any biscuits you want to use as a base)